Biography

 December 2019 Billie Davies was nominated "Best Drummer" by Best Of The Beat 2019 in New Orleans.

 July 2020 a single "The Ninja" and an album "Whadeva" was released, Billie Davies contributed the electronic drum work to the music with Maude Caillat on sax and flute and Damani Butler on electronics, waves, loops, beats and samples.
-A Damani Butler project, the first music releases, the single and the album, were produced by Billie Davies and Mike Davies and are distributed by AWAL.
+A Damani Butler project, the first music releases, the single and the album, were produced by Billie Davies and Mike Davies.

 “The spiritual jazz tradition, as exemplified by John Coltrane, Alice Coltrane and Pharoah Sanders, has been having a resurgence over the past few years in places like Los Angeles and Great Britain.
 Now here is evidence that some musicians in New Orleans are going down that path as well.
 Billie Davies is a drummer from Belgium who now lives and works in the Big Easy and this recording, available only in download form, captures a live performance of her trio, plus added guests, creating over an hour of heady, uplifting music.
 This is a loose, free-flowing concoction not quite like anything else out there.
 Like the best forward-thinking music, Billie Davies' work reminds you of many different things but in the end, it is its own original beast, as powerful as anything more well-known musicians have created this year.” - Jerome Wilson, All About Jazz (Dec 17, 2018)